Patient Transport – Booking Form

 Ambulance Victoria (AV) transports patients in accordance with the Non-Emergency Patient Transport Regulations 2016 and the Non-Emergency Clinical Practice Protocols (CPPs).
 Patient Transport can be used for pre-booked appointments or for cases where an urgent emergency response (within 90 minutes) is not required.

 AV’s Patient Transport provides services across Victoria 24/7, 365 days of the year.
 AV has in-house walker, walker assist, hoist and stretcher resources which are supplemented by crews and vehicles provided by licensed Patient Transport providers that are contracted to AV.

-Stretcher patients may be low, medium or high acuity and require treatment, monitoring, observation or supervision during transport.
+Stretcher patients may be low, medium, or high acuity and require treatment, monitoring, observation, or supervision during transport.

 Patient Transport Bookings